ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 *   **`publ` Fields**: These fields represent data owned by the current node that can be explicitly shared with descendant nodes.
 A `publ` field serves as the **physical source** for data sharing.
 Its value resides in the memory layout of the declaring node.

-*   **`ance` Fields**: This is a cornerstone of the TS model's safe sharing mechanism.
+*   **`ance` Fields**: This is a cornerstone of the AS model's safe sharing mechanism.
 An `ance` field **does not allocate any storage**.
 Instead, it declares a *binding promise*—a contract stating that, at runtime, this field will be linked to a `publ` field of another node (typically an ancestor or a designated data carrier).

     The resolution of an `ance` field reference is a deterministic process.
 At compile time, the compiler constructs a binding dependency graph to verify type consistency across the entire chain.
 At runtime, any access to an `ance` field triggers a recursive lookup that either:
     1. Successfully resolves to a unique physical storage location `(m, f_publ)`, where `f_publ` is a `publ` field of some node `m`, enabling zero-copy access; or
     2. Fails if the promise remains unfulfilled (i.e., no `lft` operation has anchored the chain to a `publ` field), resulting in a runtime error or a blocking state depending on the execution policy.

-    This formal resolution procedure, including its termination and uniqueness guarantees, is defined in detail in the **TSL Field Resolution** document under the function `Resolve(n, f)`.
+    This formal resolution procedure, including its termination and uniqueness guarantees, is defined in detail in the **Arxil Field Resolution** document under the function `Resolve(n, f)`.

 All field names within a single node's `data` section **MUST** be unique, regardless of their category (`priv`/`publ`/`ance`).
 The type of each field, specified by `TypeSpec`, is resolved against the type environment established by the referenced `.tsltype` files (see Section 4).